AlexJReid/blog/content/posts/dynamodb-numeric-pagination.md

 Despite the odd looks you will probably get for suggesting this approach, I quite like it for its simplicity, low cost, portability and high performance.

+An interesting hybrid of this and the relational approach would be use use sqlite as [an alternative to fopen](https://www.sqlite.org/whentouse.html), perhaps coupled with EFS.

 ### DynamoDB
 Instead of adding another data store it is possible to stamp a _page marker_ numeric attribute onto every nth item in a table with an ascending page number.
 The oldest record lives on what the table considers to be page `1` and so on.